How does a hotel in Vienna take Austrian food and turn it into a winning gastronomy formula?

 - They created different restaurant concepts that highlight specific local cuisine as well as styles of eating.
 These concepts offer travellers different choices during their stay, and all three restaurants have a clear objective and identity.

 - The cuisine of the restaurants is inspired by the local culture and recipes allowing the curious culinary traveller to experience the destination on a plate.
-Let’s not forget that Vienna is the only city in the world that has had a food named after it: Viennese food!
+Let’s not forget that Vienna is the only city in the world that has had a food named after it: Viennese schnitzel!

 - The restaurants are open to the general public and locals too, which further enhances the ‘local’ experience that many travellers seek.
 One of the restaurants, however, is exclusively for hotel guests and this creates an exclusive feeling.